willkg/crashstats-tools/README.rst

 Fetch uuid, product, version, and build_id for crash reports that have "OOM" in the signature::

-    $ supersearch --_columns=uuid --_columns=product --_columns=version --_columns=build_id --signature="~OOM"
+    $ supersearch --_columns=uuid --_columns=product --_columns=version \
+        --_columns=build_id --signature="~OOM"

-Results are tab-delimited.
-Tabs and newlines in output is escaped.
+Results are formatted as tab-delimited by default.
+JSON output is also available.

-Note that this doesn't do aggregations.
+Note that this doesn't support Super Search aggregations.

 See Super Search API details: